codebybrett/rebol2/working/pratt/README.md

 Other thoughts:

+* Rebol block input requires recursing on a nested block.
-* Experiment with tree rewriting functions.
+* TODO: Experiment with tree rewriting functions.
 Do they have any relevance to this algorithm?